KamoEllen/43-Python-Projects/README.md

 Typing Speed Test using Tkinter

-Password Manager using SQLite database and Tkinter
+Password Manager using SQLite database and Tkinter (#SQL ON UBUNTU IS THE WORST THING EVER)

 Text-to-Speech Converter using gTTS and Tkinter